 Djokovic’s early career began when he turned professional in 2003.
 At only 16, he entered ATP tournaments, steadily making a name for himself.
 By 2005, he broke into the top 100, showing strong results at Grand Slam events.

-His breakthrough came in 2007 when he reached the US Open final, signaling that he was ready to challenge tennis’s established stars like Federer and Nadal.
+His breakthrough came in 2007 when he reached the US Open final, signalling that he was ready to challenge tennis’s established stars like Federer and Nadal.

 Professional Career